MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/relay.md

 ---
-title: Azure Relay modules for JavaScript
+title: Azure Relay SDK for JavaScript
-description: Reference for Azure Relay modules for JavaScript
+description: Reference for Azure Relay SDK for JavaScript
-author: sethmanheim
+author: xirzec
-ms.author: sethm
+ms.author: jeffish
-manager: timlt
-ms.date: 07/18/2017
+ms.data: 08/02/2023
 ms.topic: reference
+ms.devlang: javascript
+ms.service: relay
 ms.technology: azure
-ms.devlang: nodejs
-ms.service: service-bus-relay
+ms.date: 07/18/2017
+manager: timlt
 ---
 # Azure Relay modules for JavaScript

 The Azure Relay service creates hybrid applications by enabling you to securely expose services that reside within a corporate enterprise network to the public cloud, without having to open a firewall connection, or require intrusive changes to a corporate network infrastructure.
 Relay supports a variety of different transport protocols and web services standards.